Ron Durocher – Interim Chair

 Peter Rowles is a professional engineer and chartered director with more than 35 years’ experience in the field of energy efficiency.
 Mr. Rowles specializes in the development and implementation energy management programs for large portfolio clients and has developed and implemented programs for Industries, Municipalities, Hospitals, School Boards, Property Managers, Retailers, Grocery and Restaurant chains.

-As a Principal with ICF Canada, Peter is active in the company’s energy efficiency practice in Canada and the United States working with federal government agencies, provincial utilities and private equity companies.
-Peter currently serves as Chair of BOMA Toronto’s Energy Committee and is a founding Board Member and Treasurer of the Association of Energy Service Professional’s (AESP) Ontario Chapter.
-He is also a member of the Ontario Independent Electricity System Operator’s (IESO) Technical Panel and recently joined MaRS Discovery District as a Volunteer Advisor in its Cleantech practice.
+Peter is currently an independent energy consultant working with government agencies, energy utilities and energy service providers.
+Peter is a founding Board Member of the Association of Energy Service Professional’s (AESP) Ontario Chapter.
+Peter is Past Chair of BOMA Toronto’s Energy Committee and recently served as a member of the Ontario Independent Electricity System Operator (IESO) Technical Panel and as a Volunteer Advisor to the MaRS Discovery District in its Cleantech practice.

 Peter has a Bachelor’s Degree in Engineering and Business Management from McMaster University and is a Professional Engineer registered in the Province of Ontario.
 In 2013, he received the Chartered Director designation from the Directors College (a joint venture of McMaster University and the Conference Board of Canada).